sing3r/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-sandbox/README.md

 )
 ```

-{% hint style="success" %}
-Check this [**research**](https://reverse.put.as/2011/09/14/apple-sandbox-guide-v1-0/) **to check more actions that could be allowed or denied.**

-Note that in the compiled version of a profile the name of the operations are substituded by their entries in an array known by the dylib and the kext, making the compiled version shorter and more difficult to read.
-{% endhint %}

 Important **system services** also run inside their own custom **sandbox** such as the `mdnsresponder` service.
 You can view these custom **sandbox profiles** inside: